Walter L. McCreary: Military service, Tuskegee Airmen, Stalag Luft III POW

 After graduating from Tuskegee Institute, McCreary was drafted by the U.S. Army.
-On March 25, 1943, Ashley graduated as a member of the Single Engine Section Cadet Class SE-43-C, receiving his silver wings and commission as a 2nd Lieutenant.
+On March 25, 1943, Walter graduated as a member of the Single Engine Section Cadet Class SE-43-C, receiving his silver wings and commission as a 2nd Lieutenant.
 He was then assigned to the 332nd Fighter Group's 100th Fighter Squadron.

 During World War II's European Theater, McCready flew 89 combat missions in P-39, P-47 and P-51 aircraft.
 He named his aircraft "Skipper’s Darling."
 McCready's missions included bomber escort, strafing and patrol over France, Germany, Italy, Austria, Romania, Poland, Greece, Hungary and Yugoslavia.

 During his 90th mission on October 22, 1944, to strafe German armaments in Hungary, German anti-aircraft flak severely damaged McCreary's P-51 aircraft.
 After bailing from his aircraft near Lake Balaton, McCreary was accosted by angry civilians until enemy German soldiers interceded and captured him, transporting him to several prison camps.
 McCready eventually landed at the infamous multinational German POW camp, Stalag Luft III, near Budapest, Hungary.
 McCreary's hometown African American newspaper, the San Antonio Register ran a November 10, 1944, headline on its front page announcing McCreary's capture by the Germans.

-Held in captivity for 9 months, McCready was liberated on April 29, 1945, when General George Patton captured Stalag III, freeing all POWs.
+Held in captivity for 9 months, McCreary was liberated on April 29, 1945, when General George Patton captured Stalag III, freeing all POWs.

 After World War II, the U.S. Army Air Corps transferred McCreary to Lockbourne AFB (now Rickenbacker AFB in Columbus, Ohio.

 In 1963, McCreary retired from the U.S. Air Force with the rank of lieutenant colonel.

 Post-Military

-After leaving the U.S. military, McCreary worked as the Deputy Director of the Ohio Department of Finance and Administrative Services, retiring in 1983 after 20 years.
+After leaving the U.S. military, McCreary worked as the deputy director of the Ohio Department of Finance and Administrative Services, retiring in 1983 after 20 years.
 He also served as a volunteer bookkeeper for his local Columbus, Ohio YMCA, retiring at the age of 80.